Calaveras County Courthouse

-The Calaveras County Courthouse is a historic courthouse building in San Andreas, California.
-The brick courthouse was built in 1867 and contained the county's courtroom, jail, and sheriff's office; until 1888, executions were also conducted in the building.
+The Calaveras County Courthouse is a historic courthouse built in 1867 in San Andreas, California.
+The brick courthouse contained the county's courtroom, jail, and sheriff's office; until 1888, executions were also conducted in the building.
+The building's jail held outlaw Black Bart, a notorious Northern California highwayman, during his 1883 trial.
 The county's Hall of Records was built in front of the courthouse in 1893; the two buildings nearly touch and are considered part of the same complex.

-The building's jail held outlaw Black Bart, a notorious Northern California highwayman, during his 1883 trial.
-In 1966, the county moved its courthouse to a new building; the old courthouse is now the Calaveras County Museum, which is operated by the Calaveras County Historical Society.
+In 1966, after moving its court operations to a new building, the county turned over the 1867/1893 courthouse complex to the Calaveras County Historical Society, which now operates it as the Calaveras County Museum.

 The Calaveras County Courthouse was added to the National Register of Historic Places on February 28, 1972.